 Linda Eliasen, Head of Design at Help Scout, echoes Anthony’s sentiment.
 “There’s always room to improve our collaboration, documentation, and communication — not only as individuals but as a team,” she says.

 After tapping quite a few brains in the design community, we’ve summarized eight critical skills and abilities of design leaders.
 Do you agree?
-What critical skills of design leaders are we missing?
+Designers and principal designers, what's your take?
 Share your thoughts by tagging @goabstract on Twitter.

 1. Ability to trust